noire-chan/MCsniperPY/README.md

 You will have to have a few things installed before running the sniper.
 This installation guide assumes that you are on a 64bit Windows system.

 First, you will need to install Python.
 It's recommended to use either version `3.8.5` or `3.8.6`.
 You must use a Python version above `3.0`.
+Version `3.9` is not recommended due to the issues that it causes while sniping.

 ### Installing Python